Deltares/ra2ce/docs/network_module/network_module.rst

 Network from vector data using the network.ini initalization file
 -----------------------------------------------------------------------
 The user can also read in a pre-defined shapefile using the ra2ce_basics_from_gpkg example notebook, where the user can practice with pre-defined data and required folder structure and data format.
 The user can upload their own shapefile (vector data), store it in the RA2CE static>network folder and specify the name of the file in the network.ini.

+file_id and link_type_column (NetworkSection of the NetworkConfigData or in the network section of network.ini) should refer to the id column and road type columns of the shapefile.

 **network.ini**
 ::